-The BPR introduces the possibility to have certain BPs authorised at the Union level (UA).
-UA allows companies to place their BPs on the market throughout the entire EU/EEA, without the need to obtain single national authorisations.
+The BPR introduces the possibility to have certain BPs authorised at the Union level (Union authorisation).
+UA allows companies to place their BPs on the market throughout the entire EU/EEA.
+Without the need to obtain single national authorisations.
 The Union authorisation (UA) will give the same rights and obligations in all the Members States (MSs) as those provided by national authorisations.

-Make pre-submission six months in advance A prospective applicant for UA should make a pre-submission to ECHA as soon as possible and at the latest six months before the intended date of submission of a UA application.
+Make pre-submission six months in advance A prospective applicant for UA should make a pre-submission to ECHA.
+In conclusion as soon as possible and at the latest six months before the intended date of submission of a UA application.
 The pre-submission serves to confirm whether:

 - the product falls within the scope of BPR;